wallaby-rails/wallaby-rails/docs/decorator.md

 ### :label metadata option

-`:label` is to customize the text for the field.
-For example, to change the text of field `uid` to `SKU`:
+`:label` is to customize text for the field.
+For example, to change text of the field `uid` to `SKU`:

 ```ruby
 # app/decorators/product_decorato.rb